0xshikhar/PressProtocol/web-app/README.md

 # AnonPress Web App

-**Decentralized Censorship-Resistant Publishing Platform**
+**Decentralized Censorship-Resistant Publishing Platform - Frontend**

-AnonPress is a Next.js 14 web application that enables censorship-resistant content publishing distributed across IPFS, Tor, and gateway mirrors.
+AnonPress is a Next.js 14 web application (frontend only) that provides the user interface for censorship-resistant content publishing distributed across IPFS, Tor, and gateway mirrors.
 Part of the RealFi - Internet Archive Europe Challenge hackathon project.

+> **Note**: This is a **frontend-only** application.
+All database operations, IPFS uploads, and Tor services are handled by the separate `anonpress-backend` repository.

 ## Features

 - 🔐 **Web3 Authentication** - Privy integration for seamless wallet connection
 - ✍️ **Rich Text Editor** - Tiptap-based editor for content creation
-- 🌐 **Multi-Network Distribution** - Automatic publishing to IPFS, Tor, and gateway mirrors
+- 🌐 **Multi-Network Distribution** - UI for IPFS, Tor, and gateway mirror status
-- 🔍 **Decentralized Discovery** - IPFS DHT-based content discovery feed
+- 🔍 **Decentralized Discovery** - Content discovery feed
 - 📊 **Publisher Dashboard** - Manage and monitor your published content
 - 🎨 **Modern UI** - Built with shadcn/ui and Tailwind CSS
-- 🔒 **Cryptographic Verification** - Ed25519 signatures for content authenticity
 - 📱 **Responsive Design** - Mobile-friendly interface

 ## Tech Stack